 - Street map – A map with only street names and no other data about real-time activities like traffic or cyber activity.
 This map blank and without data since you don’t have access to sensors to populate it.

-- Mobile attack map – A map with mobile attack locations and types populated using mobile threat detection apps or sensors.
+- Mobile attack map – A map with mobile attack types populated using mobile threat detection apps or sensors.

 The end state for the viewer is the map.
-If they can enable existing sensors (smartphones) into intelligent data gathering devices, then they can make informed decisions on how to protect personal or corporate data from leaking via mobile devices.
+Suppose they can enable existing sensors (smartphones) into intelligent data-gathering devices.
+In that case, they can make informed decisions on how to protect personal or corporate data from leaking via mobile devices.

 Make them feel comfortable with you

 If you can deliver on the future state, you need to validate you can make dreams come true.
-Provide details on who uses your product and how much easier their life is as a result of your product or service.
-This isn’t a time to talk about features but how your solution removed constraints of doing business or saved your customer money.
+Provide details on who uses your product and how much easier their life is resulting from your product or service.
+This isn’t a time to talk about features but how your solution removed business constraints or saved your customer money.
 Internet service providers do this well.
 They don’t tell you how many Mbps their networks are.
-Well, sometimes they do to expert networking folks but most of us won’t notice speed differences.
+Well, sometimes they do to expert networking folks, but most of us won’t notice speed differences.
 They explain to us that you can download a video or song in less than so many seconds.

-References or customer quotes are great summaries to your presentation.
-If you have quotes available to you, then use them here do bring the story to a close.
+References or customer quotes are excellent presentation summaries.
+If you have quotes available to you, use them here to bring the story to a close.
 Enterprise buyers love customer case studies because they don’t want to use an unproven solution and introduce risks to their business, careers, or families.

-Investing more time discovering the emotional state about your audience is time well spent.
+Investing more time discovering the emotional state of your audience is time well spent.
 Discover how your product or service makes them feel after implementation.
 Don’t tell them how your features work or how they will feel in the future.
-Describe the future state and you will win more customers with their hearts.
+Describe the future state, and you will win more customers with their hearts.

-Below you will find the PowerPoint template I used, the recording of the webinar and the complete script I used for the webinar.
-I read this script to make sure I hit all the points and did not use any extra words, phrases or pauses.
-It turned out really great.
+Below you will find the PowerPoint template I used, the webinar recording, and the complete script I used for the webinar.
+I read this script to make sure I hit all the points and did not use any extra words, phrases, or pauses.
+It turned out great.

 Production Webinar Video “The Anatomy of a Mobile Cyberattack”